Gale warning: Usage in the United Kingdom

 In the United Kingdom, the Met Office issues gale warnings, and radio broadcasts them four times a day at fixed times on 198 kHz in the Shipping Forecast, part of the broadcast output of BBC Radio 4.
 If a considerable time will intervene before the next Shipping Forecast, forecasters may issue an extra gale warning, read between programmes.
 The Meteorological Office issues warnings for sea areas surrounding the United Kingdom for all predictions of winds of Beaufort scale Force 8 or greater, the forecasts extending as far north as Iceland and as far south as southern Spain.

 Robert FitzRoy developed the first weather forecasting and storm warning system.
 On 1 September 1860 weather reports began to be collected at the Meteorological Office in London via electric telegraph and on 5 February 1861 the first storm warning was issued.
 After his death in 1865 the storm warning service was discontinued due to the ongoing debate about its scientific accuracy but the increased loss of life caused a public outcry and a campaign in press and in parliament saw the restoration of storm warnings in 1867.
 The service continues to this day and is now known as the iconic Shipping Forecast.

 Usage in Ireland

 Met Éireann, the Republic of Ireland meteorological office, issues an area forecast for the Irish Sea and warnings for sea areas around Ireland with headlands of Ireland (e.g. Fair Head, Malin Head, Mizen Head, Carnsore Point) defining stretches of coast.

 Usage in Canada

-In Canada, the Meteorological Service of Canada branch of the Environment and Climate Change Canada issues a similar gale warning for lakes, oceans, and other marine areas within the country.
+In Canada, the Meteorological Service of Canada branch of the Environment and Climate Change Canada issues a gale warning for lakes, oceans, and other marine areas within the country.